shcherbak-ai/contextgem/README.md

 ## 🎯 Focused document analysis

 ContextGem leverages LLMs' long context windows to deliver superior extraction accuracy from individual documents.
 Unlike RAG approaches that often [struggle with complex concepts and nuanced insights](https://www.linkedin.com/pulse/raging-contracts-pitfalls-rag-contract-review-shcherbak-ai-ptg3f), ContextGem capitalizes on [continuously expanding context capacity](https://arxiv.org/abs/2502.12962), evolving LLM capabilities, and decreasing costs.
 This focused approach enables direct information extraction from complete documents, eliminating retrieval inconsistencies while optimizing for in-depth single-document analysis.
-While this delivers maximum accuracy for individual documents, ContextGem does not currently support cross-document querying or corpus-wide retrieval - for these use cases, traditional RAG systems (e.g., LlamaIndex, Haystack) remain more appropriate.
+While this delivers higher accuracy for individual documents, ContextGem does not currently support cross-document querying or corpus-wide retrieval - for these use cases, modern RAG systems (e.g., LlamaIndex, Haystack) remain more appropriate.

 Read more on [how it works](https://contextgem.dev/how_it_works.html) in the documentation.